-2.2.
-Video Broadcasting
+B. Video Broadcasting

-There are four synchronous alternative means of video broadcasting, which are:
+There are four synchronous alternative means of video

+broadcasting, which are:

-- 1. Video on Demand [14] via the internet (terrestrial) and reception via satellite for the clients, which are in specific public places with easy access. - 2.
-Video broadcasting via the web for all the internet users, using Real Video and Quick Time technologies for fast real time broadcast via the web.
+1. Video on Demand [14] via the Internet (terrestrial) and reception via satellite for the clients, which are in specific and easily accessed public places.

-- 3. Video broadcasting using the "push" technology, where the video is saved in a hard drive and is then broadcast to the receiver stations using multicast and IP [2,7,15] over satellite Link technologies in specific time. - 4.
-Real time Video Broadcasting via satellite, where anyone with a satellite dish, within the satellite radius (either in the Hellenic or other areas based on the satellite spot beam), can tune in and watch the cultural event at the same time that it's being broadcast.
+2. Real time Video Broadcasting via satellite, where anyone with a satellite dish, within the satellite spot beam (either in the Hellenic or other neighboring areas), can tune in and watch the cultural event at the same time that it's being broadcast.